juristr/fabiangosebrink.github.io/_posts/2014-03-08-how-to-avoid-viewbag-and-viewdata-in-asp-net-mvc.md

 disqus: true
 ---

-# How to avoid ViewBag and ViewData in ASP.Net MVC
+In this blogpost I want to show you How to avoid ViewBag and ViewData in ASP.Net MVC.

 It could be so easy: When passing data from the Controller to the View in MVC one can simply use